-The daughter of a couple I know in Spain who I met when traveling in Africa had been to 10 countries in her first year.
+The daughter of a couple I know in Spain (I met the parents when traveling in Africa) had been to 10 countries in her first year.
 I was determined to follow their footsteps.
 Having kids was not going to stop me from traveling.

 Me and the boys in Monaco in September 2017

 I had booked all kinds of trips during my first pregnancy and got all worried about how to breastfeed while on the go and a million other things.
 I have since learnt to slow down, to take one step at a time, and to stop worrying unnecessarily.

 Our recent sledging trip to Leukerbad (the largest thermal spa resort) in the Swiss alps

 My motto is “Don’t Over think, Just Do.”

 That is how we’ve booked to fly to Canada, Mexico, Colombia and Panama this June with 3 kids under 4.
 (The newborn will then be 2.5 months old on his first flight to his second and third continents)

 How much traveling have we done since we’ve had kids?

 Our first son visited his 15th country at 16 months of age.